Data Forest quickstart

 Step 1.
 Create account

-3. Click the Services > Big Data & Analytics > Data Forest menus in order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Data Forest in order.

-5. Enter "df-test" as the account name, enter account password, and then click the [Create] button.
+3. Enter "df-test" as the account name, enter the account password, and then click the [Create] button.

 Note